 Hemophilia is a genetic disorder characterized by excessive bleeding due to a deficiency of clotting agents in the blood.
 If you've been diagnosed with a bleeding disorder such as hemophilia, and you're unable to work, you may be eligible for Social Security disability benefits.
 Those with the most severe cases can be approved by meeting Social Security's disability listing for "disorders of thrombosis and hemostatis."
-The more common way to receive disability benefits, however, is to show that your bleeding disorder prevents you from performing gainful work.
+The more common way to receive disability benefits, however, is to show that your bleeding disorder prevents you from doing any type of full-time work.

-When a person with hemophilia suffers even a minor scrape or cut, he or she can be at great risk for heavy blood loss.
+People with hemophilia who suffer even a minor scrape or cut can be at great risk for heavy blood loss.
 Hemophilia can also cause frequent and persistent nosebleeds, bleeding in the gums, and excessive menstrual bleeding.
 Internal bleeding is possible as well, primarily within the muscles, joints, and organs.

-There are two different types of the disorder, Hemophilia A and Hemophilia B. The more common variety, Hemophilia A, refers to a deficiency in clotting factor VIII, and it is present in about 1 in 5,000 live male births worldwide.
+Two different types of the disorder exist, Hemophilia A and Hemophilia B. The more common variety, Hemophilia A, refers to a deficiency in clotting factor VIII, and it is present in about 1 in 5,000 live male births worldwide.
 Hemophilia B occurs in about 1 in 25,000 male births, and it is characterized by insufficient clotting factor IX.
 As with most genetic disorders carried on the X chromosome, hemophilia is much more common in males than females.

 Treatment usually consists of intravenous injections of the deficient clotting factor, and exercises are sometimes prescribed to increase joint strength.
 Individuals with hemophilia are often advised to refrain from contact sports and other situations where bleeding can occur.